“I’m sorry, Mom. I love you.”

 “I wish I could have told you the truth, about everything.
 Maybe I should have.”

 “Your phone won’t work here either.
 You won’t be able to call your slaves.
-The binding is as secure—more secure—as any I’ve ever drawn.”
+The binding is as secure—more secure—as any I’ve drawn.”

 She closes her eyes and leans back against the chair.
 Her voice is almost a whisper.